-Strategies to stay safe within a crowd
+Strategies to stay safe in a big crowd

 Regardless if you are a resident or a tourist, when entering a crowded scenario (festival, sporting event, concert, etc.) there are certain precautions that will help keep you safe.
-I’m travel quite a lot and here are my suggestions when it comes to staying safe in crowded areas:

 - You should be careful where you park your car and always go for well-lit, busy areas.
 If you are in an unfamiliar, bad neighborhood you could be ambushed when going for the car.
 If you notice something wrong with your car, call the local authorities and stay away from good Samaritans.
 This is actually something that I’ve experienced while visiting Italy.
 We were in Rome and we were driving a rental (nothing fancy).
 One afternoon, after getting back to the car from a shopping area, I tried unlocking the car using the key command and the alarm just went off.
 The key stopped working and I couldn’t stop the alarm, no matter what I’ve tried.
 After a few minutes, a few good Samaritans showed up asking in broken English what’s wrong.
 I was polite, but I didn’t interact too much with them and kept my distance.
 I called the rental service to figure out what’s going on.
-To my surprise, the lady from the rental company told me that there are certain bands of Bulgarian and Polish gypsies that jam your key frequency using an IR device and that I should call the police if the car doesn’t start after inserting the key into the ignition.
-I thanked the people for “trying to help” got into the car and closed the doors.
+To my surprise, the lady from the rental company told me that there are certain bands of Bulgarian and Polish gypsies that jam your key frequency using an IR device.
+She advised me to call the police if the car doesn’t start after inserting the key into the ignition.
+I thanked the people for “trying to help”, got into the car and closed the doors.
 To our luck the car started after inserting the key into the ignition and giving it a few twists.

 - You should avoid being pinned in an area that would be difficult to escape from if a disaster occurs.
-People have a herd mentality and if something triggers their panic sensors, they will run towards the same direction, they will eventually create bottlenecks and trample people on their way to safety.
+People have a herd mentality and if something triggers their panic sensors, they will run towards the same direction.
+They will eventually create bottlenecks and trample people on their way to safety.
 I’ve written in a previous article what to do to survive riots and flash mobs and I recommend reading that article.

 - Always stay with your group and if that is not possible, create a meeting place and agree on a strict schedule.
 In foreign countries, especially in areas where shopping is promoted aggressively, some members could get separated from the group and you will have a hard time finding them.
 I have experienced this twice in Dubai and Morocco with some close friends, even though I’ve told them that this can happen and that there are some aggressive sellers roaming around in those local markets.